NeseOSCorp/NeseOS-Azure-restricted-YouTube/README.md

 # Will restored?

 No. We'll not restore until official YouTube accepts NeseOS's suggestions so we can restore access.

+# Does YouTube API will no longer worked?

+Yes.
+YouTube API also might no longer worked since restricted YouTube and API servers stuff.
 Stay tuned everyone!

 # Credits